KhemnarMayuresh/Python-Program-s/README.md

 # Python-Program-s
-Program's written in pythons for particular problems
+Program's written in python for particular problems.